Fraternalilab/scRNAVeloQuant/README.md

 The R markdown file contains all necessary functions to calculate and plot these estimates.
 Necessary input files for the 'Pure' dataset can be downloaded from ArrayExpress from [here]().

-The associated publication is now in bioRxiv [here]().
+The associated publication is now submitted for consideration to be published.
 If you use it please cite:

 Stewart AT, Ng J, Wallis G, Tsioligka V, Fraternali F & Dunn-Walters DK.
 (2020).
 Single-cell transcriptomic analyses define distinct peripheral B cell subsets and discrete development pathways. *Submitted*